Content Creation

 It’s nearly impossible to appeal to everyone, so it’s important to find a niche or topic where you can excel.
 This should be something you know well where you can add a lot of value.

 Don’t be afraid to reach down into something specific.
-You may want to create content around entrepreneurship, but there’s a lot of that on YouTube already, so you might be more successful if you focused on real estate entrepreneurship, Texas entrepreneurship, or entrepreneurship after age 65.
+You may want to create a content strategy around entrepreneurship, but there’s a lot of that on YouTube already, so you might be more successful if you focused on real estate entrepreneurship, Texas entrepreneurship, or entrepreneurship after age 65.
 The potential audience is smaller, but you have a much better chance of being competitive.

 If you already have a brand, go with the same niche so all of your content compliments itself.
 Once your channel becomes more popular, you can consider widening your scope a bit.
 But in the beginning, keep it niche to build an audience.